tonyko77/Rolf3D/README.md

 ### In progress / next TODOs:

-- (NEXT) Correct pic indexes (WL1 vs WL6 vs SoD)
-  - get SoD Demo !!!
+- (NEXT) Locked doors !?! (+ other door types)
+  - IDEA: add code to count & print out all unknown tile (door) types found in a level !!
 - Improved Things:
   - blocking vs unblocking decorations
   - collectibles (treasures, weapons, ammo, health etc)
   - "enemy direction" things ?!?
-- Locked doors !?! (+ other door types)
-  - IDEA: add code to count & print out all unknown tile (door) types found in a level !!
 - REFACTORING:
   - move 3D rendering to a separate mod, to separate rendering from game world modeling?
     - might be problematic - both rendering and modeling are tied to livemap !!